Bridget D'Oyly Carte: Managing the family interests

 In 1950 Carte concluded an agreement with the film producer Alexander Korda giving him the right to use songs and scenes from the Savoy Operas; she co-operated in the making of his film, The Story of Gilbert and Sullivan (1953), giving the director and co-author advice and full access to Carte family documents.

 Carte held the copyrights to the Savoy Operas, which were due to expire at the end of 1961.
 In 1958, concerned that this would enable other British producers to present the operas with alterations and without the traditional D'Oyly Carte staging, some Gilbert and Sullivan enthusiasts collected half a million signatures on a petition to parliament to extend the copyright and with it the D'Oyly Carte monopoly of the performance rights.
 Carte firmly dissociated herself from that campaign, and even considered disbanding the company when the copyright lapsed, but instead she instituted major changes to secure its future.
 In 1960 the company's own touring orchestra was formed to replace the ad hoc recruitment of players at each venue, and the following year Carte set up the charitable D'Oyly Carte Opera Trust to continue to present the operas.
 She endowed the trust with the company's scenery, costumes, band parts, recording rights and other assets, together with a cash endowment of £30,000.
 She formed Bridget D'Oyly Carte Ltd to manage the opera company, with herself as chairman and managing director.

-Between 1964 and 1973 the D'Oyly Carte company televised and made films of some of the operas; Carte engaged Sir Malcolm Sargent and Sir Charles Mackerras as guest conductors for some London seasons and promoted eight tours of North America between 1950 and 1978.Rollins and Witts, pp. 175, 180 and supplements pp. 4, 6, 13, 15, 29 and 38 In 1975 she presented a centenary season at the Savoy Theatre; she made a rare public speech at the first night, alongside the then prime minister, Harold Wilson. in 1977 the company gave a Royal Command Performance at Windsor Castle, and in 1979, for the first time, toured Australia and New Zealand.
+Between 1964 and 1973 the D'Oyly Carte company televised and made films of some of the operas; Carte engaged Sir Malcolm Sargent and Sir Charles Mackerras as guest conductors for some London seasons and promoted eight tours of North America between 1950 and 1978.
+In 1975 she presented a centenary season at the Savoy Theatre; she made a rare public speech at the first night, alongside the then prime minister, Harold Wilson. in 1977 the company gave a Royal Command Performance at Windsor Castle, and in 1979, for the first time, toured Australia and New Zealand.